cout05/apexadorn-ecommerce-website/README.md

 Oct 4 - Now Im planning on putting a login feature, maybe add some products and change some designs, I'll do it after our midterm exam.

 Oct 10 - I statrted to change some design especially in my home page.

+Oct 20 - updated the UI, might add the signup feature soon.